How much cheaper are Eco-friendly disposables purchased as Bulk nappies in Australia?

 Eco nappy #4-Bambo Nature 5-9 Kilo

-(Unfortunately, we had size three instead of size 4 to try Bambo nature out, but we will still test Bamboo nature, and I have been reading great things about the brand).
-We will consider that this size is on the small side of our trial baby) We include the price for both size 3 and 4 to get a good compersion for the cost of nappies from a similar size we would initially use.
+(Unfortunately, we had size three instead of size 4 to try Bambo nature out, but we will still test Bambo nature, and I have been reading great things about the brand).
+We will consider that this size is on the small side of our trial baby).
+We look at the price for size 4 to keep things fair in the compersion.

-Please find an overview of the details for Bambo Nature nappies 5-9 Kilo’s
+Please find an overview of the details for Bambo Nature nappies size 4

 - maximum absorbency